 If you’re hurt and don’t think you’re getting fair treatment, seek out a different type of union representative: a union-friendly personal injury lawyer in New York.

 The Weinstein Group represents injured workers throughout the five boroughs and the greater NYC area.
-If you want a lawyer who will strive to do everything they can to prove your case and document the full extent of your damages, look no further than us.
+If you want a New York personal injury lawyer who will strive to do everything they can to prove your case and document the full extent of your damages, look no further than us.

 You can learn more about your rights and legal options after your injury during a free, no-obligation consultation.
 Call us today at 212.741.3800 or contact us online to schedule your free case review.